TeeanRonson/Book-Review-Blockchain-Dapp/README.md

  - [x] Workflow for Miner transactions
  - [x] Workflow for Book Database
  - [x] Local Transaction pool

+## Future work and improvements
+- [ ] Implement RSA public & private key pair for each Node, ensures Integrity of data

 ## Disclaimer & Assumptions
 This project is an academic level abstract of an actual decentralized application on the public blockchain.